linrunner/tlp-doc/faq/ppd.rst

 Simply put, power-profiles-daemon is a CPU throttle that is most effective when high or medium load applications are in use.
-Unlike TLP, it has no settings to reduce power consumption when the CPU is idle. such as when there is no user input.
+Unlike TLP, it has no settings to reduce power consumption when the CPU is idle, such as when there is no user input.

 power-profiles-daemon only covers a subset of TLP's settings: